Disadus/disadus-permissions/readme.md

 #### `async addUserPermissions(user: string, permissions: string[])`

-Very similar to `adduserPermission` but instead will add multiple permissions at the same time, this will also create a user if it does not exist.
+Very similar to `addUserPermission` but instead will add multiple permissions at the same time, this will also create a user if it does not exist.
 This will remove duplicate permissions.

 The `user` argument is the id of the user you are attempting to modify.